-- Use as a layer in your favorite vegetable lasagna recipe.
+- Use as a layer in your favorite cheese lasagna recipe.

 - Classic Italian cannelloni recipes call for a light cream sauce or you also can use this bechamél which doesn't contain any cheese.

-- Serve this classic alfredo sauce with a little crown of pesto or marinara sauce like my tangy Tomato Sauce.
+- Serve this homemade alfredo sauce recipe with a little crown of pesto or marinara sauce like my tangy Homemade Italian Red Sauce.

 Fettuccine with Butter and Cream Sauce